refactorlab/andy/README.md

-# Andy — PR Handoff Assistant by Drift
+# Andy — PR Handoff Assistant by Refactor Labs

-> Every PR, handed off like the author wrote it.
+> The PR review that explains what actually changed.

-Andy is a GitHub Action that turns every pull request into a guided handoff: architecture diagrams, business-value scoring, focused code suggestions, and a risk map — all posted as a single bot comment on the PR.
+Andy is a GitHub Action that turns every pull request into a guided handoff: an architecture map, a money/time impact card, focused code suggestions, and a risk quadrant — all posted as a single bot comment on the PR.

 - **Marketplace:** <https://github.com/marketplace/actions/andy-pr-handoff-by-drift>
 - **Landing page:** <https://refactorlab.github.io/andy/>